gammu/gammu/docs/manual/gammu/index.rst

 .. option:: decodesniff MBUS2|IRDA file [phonemodel]

-    Allows to decode sniffs.
+    Allows one to decode sniffs.
 See :ref:`Discovering protocol` for more details.

 Other commands
 --------------

 .. option:: entersecuritycode PIN|PUK|PIN2|PUK2|PHONE|NETWORK code|- [newpin|-]

-    Allow to enter security code from PC.
+    Allow one to enter security code from PC.
 When code is ``-``, it is read from stdin.

     In case entering PUK, some phones require you to set new PIN as well.